Centfie writes, reads and analyzes poems from a psychological POV. See her book on Amazon: "Piece of Mind: Everyone has an Untold Story."

 When the person in the poem finds their "foe outstretched beneath the tree,” this is also metaphorical.
-This poem is a figurative expression about the impact of anger on both the bearer and the person it’s directed toward.
+This poem is a figurative expression of the impact of anger on both the bearer and the person it’s directed toward.
 Wrath is destructive and harmful—similar to poison.

 4. “'Hope' is the thing with feathers-” by Emily Dickinson

 Hope is the thing with feathers is a metaphor comparing hope with “a thing with feathers.”
 Note the ambiguity.
 The entire poem is a metaphor.
 The speaker is not referring to a bird.
-However, as you read the poem, qualities of a bird become clear.
+However, as you read the poem, the qualities of a bird become clear.